Standard conditions for online consumer purchase

 The seller is in his or hers right to demand payment for the merchandise from the time the merchandise is sent to the buyer.

-Buyers under the age of 18 may only pay directly when the seller delivers the goods, or upon picking up the goods after having it delivered through the postal service.
+In cases where the buyer is under the age of 18, the buyer may only pay directly when the seller delivers the goods.
+Or upon picking up the goods after having it delivered through the postal service.
 (6)

 7. Delivery etc.

-Delivery of the goods from the seller to the buyer, happens in the way and on the location/ at the time specified upon ordering the goods in the online store.
+Delivery of the goods from the seller to the buyer, happens in the way and at the location/ at the time specified upon ordering the goods in the online store.

-If time of delivery is not given upon making the order, the seller must deliver the goods to the buyer within a reasonable time frame, and not later than 30 days after the order is made.
-If it falls upon the seller to ensure that the goods are sent to the buyer, it is his duty to have the goods delivered to the destination in a suitable manner and within the normal terms and conditions for transportation.
-“Destination” is here to be defined as being at the buyer’s place, un less otherwise specifically agreed upon between the parties.
+If time of delivery is not given upon making the order, the seller must deliver the goods to the buyer within a reasonable time frame.
+This should not be later than 30 days after the order is made.
+If it falls upon the seller to ensure that the goods are sent to the buyer, it is his duty to have the goods delivered to the destination.
+It should also be in a suitable manner and within the normal terms and conditions for transportation.
+“Destination” is here to be defined as being at the buyer’s place, unless otherwise specifically agreed upon between the parties.

 8. Liability/ risk- responsibility for the goods.

-Risk- responsibility /liability for the goods is transferred to the buyer when the item in question is received by the buyer as per the agreement.
-If the delivery time has arrived and the buyer does not take in to his or her care a product that is being put to his or hers disposal as per the agreement , the byer still bears the risk- responsibility/liability connected to loss or damage owing to the inherent properties of the product or goods itself.
+Risk- responsibility /liability for the goods is transferred to the buyer, when the item in question, is received by the buyer as per the agreement.
+If the delivery time has arrived and the buyer does not take into his or her care a product that is being put to his or her disposal as per the agreement, the byer still bears the risk- responsibility/liability, connected to loss or damage owing to the inherent properties of the product or goods itself.

 9. Statutory Cancelation Rights (The Cancelation Act)

 The buyer has the right to cancel the purchase of the goods as per The Cancellation Act (7).
-The Cancellation Act gives the buyer the right to return the goods to the seller without specified reason and even though there are no faults or defects with the merchandise.
+The Cancellation Act gives the buyer the right to return the goods to the seller without specified reason.
+Even if there are no faults or defects with the merchandise.
 This also applies even though/if the merchandise has not yet been delivered.

 The buyer must give the seller notice of his use of The Cancellation Act within 14 days after the merchandise, the information, and the right of cancelation form has been received.
 If the buyer receives the form and the necessary information at a later point than the delivery of the goods, the 14 day time window for cancelation is calculated from the day the buyer receives the cancelation form and the necessary information.